Aliases for NKX2-2 Gene

 GeneCards Summary for NKX2-2 Gene

 NKX2-2 (NK2 Homeobox 2) is a Protein Coding gene.
-Diseases associated with NKX2-2 include gastrointestinal neuroendocrine tumor and neuroendocrine tumor.
+Diseases associated with NKX2-2 include partington syndrome and oligodendroglioma.
 Among its related pathways are Neural Stem Cell Differentiation Pathways and Lineage-specific Markers and Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
-Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+Gene Ontology (GO) annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is NKX2-5.

 UniProtKB/Swiss-Prot for NKX2-2 Gene